Why are there so many unusual names? Station names on the Ou Main Line [Fukushima, Yamagata, Akita]

 Owani Onsen Station

-It is an unusual name to have a place called Owani in Japan, where there are no crocodiles.
+fact that there is a place name called Owani in Japan, where there are no crocodiles, makes it an unusual name.

-There are several theories about the origin of the place name, and the following is one.
+There are several theories about the origin of the place name, and the following is one of them.

-In addition to local trains stopping at Owani Onsen Station, the limited express trains "Tsugaru" and "Super Tsugaru" that run between Akita Station and Aomori Station also stop there .
+In addition to local trains stopping at Owani Onsen Station,the limited express trains "Tsugaru" and "Super Tsugaru," which connect Akita Station and Aomori Station, also stop there.

 Daienji Temple<Information>